 Blueberries contain numerous phytochemicals and nutrients, many of which are well studied in the laboratory.
 They also contain dietary fiber, which can act in several ways to lower cancer risk, including helping with weight control.
-Excess body fat increases the risk of seven different cancers, and dietary fiber can increase the feeling of fullness.
+Excess body fat increases the risk of 12 cancers, and dietary fiber increases the feeling of fullness.

-Blueberries are fruits that contain dietary fiber.
+Blueberries are fruits that contain fiber.
 After a systematic review of the global scientific literature, AICR/WCRF analyzed how these factors affect the risk of developing cancer.
 This comprehensive review of decades of research concluded that there is strong – probable - evidence that:

 ”…the more you look at these foods, the more you see what a complex mixture of protective compounds they have.”